ansys/pyansys-workflows/README.md

     - For geometry: Ansys SpaceClaim / Ansys Discovery / Ansys Geometry Service
     - For simulation: Ansys Mechanical
     - For post-procesing: Ansys Data Processing Framework
+- [Fluent and mechanical analysis](https://github.com/ansys/pyansys-workflows/tree/main/fluent-mechanical): this workflow demonstrates how to perform a Conjugate Heat Transfer (CHT) analysis for an exhaust manifold to simulate heat transfer between solid and fluid domains, calculate heat transfer coefficients (HTCs) and temperature distribution, and export results for thermo-mechanical analysis.
+The thermo-mechanical assessment is then performed to evaluate the exhaust manifold's performance under thermal cycling, aiding in design optimization for durability
+  The involved Ansys products are:
+    - For fluids analysis: Ansys Fluent
+    - For thermal analysis: Ansys Mechanical

 ## How to run the workflows